SFDO-Tooling/CumulusCI/docs/dev.rst

 Dependency handling is used in a very specific context: to install dependency packages or metadata bundles in a ``dependencies`` flow that is a component of some other flows.

-Common use cases for using tasks and flows from another CumulusCI project:
+CumulusCI also makes it possible to use automation (tasks and flows) from another CumulusCI project.
+This feature supports many use cases, including:

-* Setting up a dependency to include configuration, rather than just installing the package.
+* Applying configuration from a dependency project, rather than just installing the package.
-* Running robot tests that are defined in a dependency.
+* Running Robot Framework tests that are defined in a dependency.

-See `configure cross-project tasks and flows<TODO>`_ for more information.
+For more information, see `configure cross-project tasks and flows<TODO>`_.